GenBench/genbench_cbt_2023/.github/PULL_REQUEST_TEMPLATE/task_submission.md

+---
+name: Submit splits
+about: Creating an issue with this template will put the specified splits on the queue of experiments.
+title: "[Split Submission] <split_version> <model>"
+labels: automatic-new-split-submission
+assignees: ''
+---
 # Description

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.